joe-speedboat/workshop.container/01 Container Architecture.md

 -   **_The_** `uts` **_namespace:_** _Isolating kernel and version identifiers.
 (UTS: Unix Timesharing System)._

 ### Control groups
 Docker Engine on Linux also relies on another technology called control groups (`cgroups`).
 A cgroup limits an application to a specific set of resources.
-Control groups allow Docker Engine to share available hardware resources to containers and optionally enforce limits and constraints.
+Control groups allow Docker Engine to share available hardware resources to containers and optionally **enforce limits** and **constraints**.
 For example, you can limit the memory available to a specific container.

-# _Union file systems_
+### Union file systems

-_Union file systems, or UnionFS, are file systems that operate by creating layers, making them very lightweight and fast.
+Union file systems, or UnionFS, are file systems that operate by creating layers, making them very lightweight and fast.
 Docker Engine uses UnionFS to provide the building blocks for containers.
-Docker Engine can use multiple UnionFS variants, including AUFS, btrfs, vfs, and DeviceMapper._
+Docker Engine can use multiple UnionFS variants, including AUFS, btrfs, vfs, and DeviceMapper.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzEwMjM3Mjc1LDE2Nzk3OTUxODMsMTEzNj
+eyJoaXN0b3J5IjpbLTIwNDQ3NTQxMTEsMTY3OTc5NTE4MywxMT
-QxNTMzOV19
+M2NDE1MzM5XX0=
 -->